Alejandro-CrzB/fincompare/README.md

 ### FinCompare
 ## Abstract
-FinCompare is an investment return comparator microservice that allows users to compare historical returns of Mexico’s public retirement funds (Afores) with those of various stock market assets.
+FinCompare is an investment return comparator microservice that lets users compare historical returns of Mexico’s public retirement funds (Afores) with those of various stock market assets.
 Designed as a Minimum Viable Product (MVP) for a Cloud Computing course, this Django-based service provides real-time comparisons through a simple API endpoint.
-Users can simulate the growth of a fixed principal amount invested in a traditional savings vehicle (Afore) versus investing in major indices or individual stocks (e.g., FAANG companies).
+Users can simulate the growth of a fixed principal amount invested in a traditional retirement vehicle (Afore) versus investing in major indices or individual stocks (for example, FAANG companies).

 ## Introduction
-In Mexico, options for retirement savings can be limited, fragmented, or confusing for the average person.
+In Mexico, options for retirement savings can be limited, fragmented, and confusing for the average person.
 FinCompare was created to centralize information on Afores and overlay it with historical performance data of global markets, empowering users to make data-driven decisions about where to allocate their retirement assets.
-By visualizing and comparing yields side by side—ranging from low-risk, government-backed Afore accounts to higher-risk equity investments—FinCompare helps users identify which strategy best aligns with their risk tolerance and financial goals.
+By visualizing and comparing returns side by side—ranging from low-risk, government-backed Afore accounts to higher-risk equity investments—FinCompare helps users identify which strategy best aligns with their risk tolerance and financial goals.

 ## Importance
 Promoting an investment culture in Mexico is critical for improving financial literacy and long-term wealth building.
-FinCompare’s mission is to inspire users to consider alternatives beyond traditional savings accounts and to make informed decisions that foster financial independence.
-By offering transparent, side-by-side comparisons of retirement fund options, this project aspires to close the information gap and encourage users to take charge of their financial future.
+FinCompare’s mission is to inspire users to consider alternatives beyond traditional savings accounts and make informed decisions that foster financial independence.
+By offering transparent, side-by-side comparisons of retirement fund options, this project aims to close the information gap and encourage users to take charge of their financial future.

 ## Features
+Investment Growth Calculator
-Investment Growth Calculator: Computes and compares growth of a user-defined principal in:
+Computes and compares growth of a user-defined principal in:

 Afore (using a fixed annual return rate).

-Historical performance of stock market indices and select equities via the Yahoo Finance API.
+Stock market indices and select equities via the Yahoo Finance API.

-## Data Sources:
+Data Sources

-Afore: Assumes a net annual rate of return (configurable, e.g., 5% compounded annually).
+Afore: Assumes a net annual rate of return (default: 5% compounded annually).

 Stock Markets: Retrieves historical price data for major indices and popular stocks (S&P 500, NASDAQ, Dow Jones, Apple, Amazon, Google [Alphabet], Meta [Facebook], Netflix) using the yfinance library.

+Output
-Output: Returns a clean JSON response summarizing final portfolio values, cumulative returns, and percentage differentials between Afore and equity investments.
+Returns a clean JSON response summarizing final portfolio values, cumulative returns, and percentage differences between the Afore and equity investments.

+Dockerized Deployment
-Dockerized Deployment: Packaged into Docker and orchestrated via Docker Compose for rapid, reproducible deployment on cloud platforms (e.g., AWS EC2).
+Packaged into Docker and orchestrated via Docker Compose for rapid, reproducible deployment on cloud platforms (for example, AWS EC2).

+Backend-Only MVP
-Backend-Only MVP: Focuses on core API functionality; exposes a simple web interface for entering parameters and triggering comparisons.
+Focuses on core API functionality; exposes a simple web interface for entering parameters and triggering comparisons.

 ## How It Works
-User Input: The user visits the service’s web interface at http://78.13.85.189/ (replace with the active Elastic IP if different).

-Parameter Entry: On the homepage, the user enters:

-Principal Amount (in Mexican Pesos, e.g., 10000).

-Investment Horizon (in years, e.g., 10).

-API Request: Upon clicking “Compare Returns”, the frontend issues a GET request to the /api/comparar_inversion/ endpoint, passing monto (amount) and anos (years) as query parameters.

-Afore Calculation: The backend computes the future value of the principal in an Afore using a fixed annual net rate (e.g., 5% per annum, compounded yearly).

-Formula:

-Valor Afore
-=
-monto
-×
-(
-1
-+
-𝑟
-Afore
-)
-anos

-Valor Afore=monto×(1+r
-Afore
-​
- )
-anos

-where
-𝑟
-Afore
-r
-Afore
-​
-  is the net annual return rate (default: 0.05).

-Equity Calculation: Using the yfinance Python package, the service fetches historical daily closing prices for one or more selected tickers (e.g., ^GSPC for S&P 500) over the same horizon.
-It calculates the equivalent compounded return of investing the principal at the earliest available date to the present (or the specified number of years ago).

-The code computes:

-Valor
-I
-ˊ
-ndice/Acci
-o
-ˊ
-n
-=
-monto
-×
-𝑃
-hoy
-𝑃
-hace a
-n
-˜
-os
-Valor
-I
-ˊ
- ndice/Acci
-o
-ˊ
- n=monto×
-P
-hace a
-n
-˜
- os
-​

-P
-hoy
-​

-​

-where
-𝑃
-hoy
-P
-hoy
-​
-  is the closing price today and
-𝑃
-hace a
-n
-˜
-os
-P
-hace a
-n
-˜
- os
-​
-  is the closing price exactly
-anos
-anos years prior.

-JSON Response: The API returns a JSON object of the form:
+User Input
+The user visits the service’s web interface at http://78.13.85.189/ (replace with the active Elastic IP if different).

+Parameter Entry
+On the homepage, the user enters:

+Principal Amount (for example, 10000 MXN).

+Investment Horizon in years (for example, 10).

+API Request
+When the user clicks “Compare Returns”, the frontend issues a GET request to the /api/comparar_inversion/ endpoint, passing amount and years as query parameters.

+Afore Calculation
+The backend computes the future value of the principal in an Afore using a fixed annual net rate (for example, 5% per year, compounded annually).

+Plain text formula:

+ini
+Copiar
+Editar
+Value_in_Afore = principal * (1 + annual_afore_rate) ^ years
+where annual_afore_rate is the net annual return rate (default: 0.05).

+Equity Calculation
+Using the yfinance Python package, the service fetches historical daily closing prices for one or more selected tickers (for example, ^GSPC for S&P 500) over the same horizon.
+It calculates the compounded return of investing the principal at the date exactly years ago compared to today.

+Plain text formula:

+ini
+Copiar
+Editar
+Value_IndexOrStock = principal * (Price_today / Price_years_ago)
+where Price_today is the closing price today and Price_years_ago is the closing price exactly years ago.

+JSON Response
+The API returns a JSON object of the form:

 json
 Copiar
 Editar
 {
-  "monto_inicial": 10000,
+  "principal": 10000,
-  "anos": 10,
+  "years": 10,
-  "retorno_afore": 16288.95,
+  "afore_return": 16288.95,
-  "retorno_sp500": 23145.62,
+  "sp500_return": 23145.62,
-  "retorno_nasdaq": 28517.09,
+  "nasdaq_return": 28517.09,
-  "retorno_dowjones": 19875.12,
+  "dowjones_return": 19875.12,
-  "retorno_apple": 42023.74,
+  "apple_return": 42023.74,
-  "comparacion": {
+  "comparison": {
-    "diferencia_sp500_vs_afore": 686.02,
+    "diff_sp500_vs_afore": 686.02,
-    "porcentaje_sp500_vs_afore": 42.0
+    "pct_sp500_vs_afore": 42.00
     // …etc.
   }
 }
+Frontend Display
-Frontend Display: While the MVP focuses on the JSON response, the template comparador.html (located under app/templates/app/) can be extended to visualize results in charts or tables.
-For now, users see a blank or minimal page with parameters; developers can modify it to display the JSON or render results dynamically.
+Although this MVP focuses on returning JSON, the template comparador.html (found under app/templates/app/) can be extended to display results in charts or tables.
+For now, users see a minimal page with input fields; developers can modify it later to render results dynamically.

-Regulatory Context: Afore Laws
+## Regulatory Context: Afore Laws
 Afores (Administradoras de Fondos para el Retiro) in Mexico are regulated under the Ley de los Sistemas de Ahorro para el Retiro (LSAR).
 This federal law governs how retirement funds are collected, managed, and invested.
 For more information, see the official publication of the law on the Mexican government’s website:

-Ley de los Sistemas de Ahorro para el Retiro (Texto Vigente) gob.mx
+Ley de los Sistemas de Ahorro para el Retiro (Current Text)

 Technologies Used
-Python 3.9 (backend logic, calculations)
+Python 3.9 (backend logic and calculations)

-Django 5.x (web framework, API views)
+Django 5.x (web framework and API views)

 Docker & Docker Compose (containerization and deployment)